Danielsmithitguy/Learn_command_line_exercises/chapter_21/Readme.md

 >###Can you set your environment to have DEBUG set to true?

-Are you asking me to change the debug env to true or to make one set to true? to make one would be `DEBUG='True'` and if env had one called $DEBUG then `echo $DEBUG` should print it out, however it prints nothing.
+Are you asking me to change the debug env to true or to make one set to true? to make one would be `export DEBUG='True'` and if env had one called $DEBUG then `echo $DEBUG` should print it out, however it prints nothing.

 >###change your PATH for your computer.